MoritzP2602/app-tools/sherpa/README.md

 4. Prepare job submission (condor):
   - Run: 'app-tools-prepare_run_directories newscan n'
   (this generates n subfolders for each folder in newscan)
-  - 'mkdir ErrLogOut' (directory for the HPC log, error and output files of each job)
+  - Run: 'mkdir ErrLogOut' (directory for the HPC log, error and output files of each job)
-  - In the directory that contains newscan run: 'condor_submit sherpa.jdf' (this submits N * n jobs on the HPC)
+  - In the directory that contains newscan, run: 'condor_submit sherpa.jdf' (this submits N * n jobs on the HPC)

 5. Combine .yoda files:
   - Run: 'app-tools-yodamerge newscan'